I still remember the first time I heard about the idea of buying vacant land. My reaction was the same as most people's.

-Obviously, it’s not true.
+Obviously, this is not true.

-Likewise, vacant land can make A LOT of cash flow, and it’s actually far less of a pain than any other type of real estate BECAUSE it’s vacant, nobody is living on it, and it behaves itself.
+Likewise, vacant land can make A LOT of cash flow, and it's far less of a pain than any other type of real estate BECAUSE it’s vacant, nobody is living on it, and it behaves itself.
 There are no repairs to make, no toilets to unclog, and no tenants calling you at 3 am.

 How can land make money?
 There are plenty of options to choose from.

 Land can make money when you lease it to a farmer, a billboard company, a hunter, a mobile homeowner, and so on.
-Or even my favorite—if you own your land free-and-clear (as most landowners do), you can sell the property using seller financing for more money and interest.
+Or even my favorite—if you own your land free and clear (as most landowners do), you can sell the property using seller financing for more money and interest.
 And because your buyer perceives themselves as the new owner (and not a tenant), they aren’t going to call you with all their problems; it’s up to them to make their payments and deal with the issues themselves.

 3. You Can Only Buy Land Near Where You Live

-So… if you can get to the property and lay eyes on it, it’s not going to hurt anything… but I also have to say, you don’t NEED to visit your property in-person before you buy it.
+So… if you can get to the property and lay eyes on it, it's not going to hurt anything… but I also have to say, you don’t NEED to visit your property in person before you buy it.